NEWZIK USER GUIDE

 Apple Pencil features

-If you use the Apple Pencil, you will find some powerful tools into Newzik:
+If you use the Apple Pencil, you will discover some powerful and useful tools with Newzik:

 – While in a Piece, you just have to touch your screen with your Apple Pencil to enter the annotation mode.